 Program tasks :

-Target: introducing children to the difference of the wind through the search for activities.
+Target: Introducing children to the difference of wind through searching activities.

-To acquaint children with such a natural phenomenon as the wind, its properties and role in human life.
+Introduce children to such a natural phenomenon as wind, its properties and role in human life.

 Teach children to observe, conduct experiments and draw their own conclusions.

-Cultivate interest in experimental activities, love for nature.
+Cultivate an interest in experimental activities and a love of nature.

-Continue to develop logical thinking, imagination.
-Activate the dictionary (wind, breeze, windmill, prickly, gentle, snowstorm, blizzard, blizzard).
+Continue to develop logical thinking and imagination.
+Activate the vocabulary (wind, breeze, wind, prickly, gentle, snowstorm, blizzard, blizzard).

-Educator: Do you guys want to listen to a fairy tale?
+Educator: Guys, do you want to listen to a fairy tale?

 Children: Yes.

-caregiver: In a certain kingdom, in a certain state, they lived - there were three brothers.
-The elder brother is Windy, the middle brother is Wind, and the younger brother is Wind.
-Once a dispute broke out among them: who of them is the most necessary and important.
-The older brother stepped forward and began to prove.
+Educator: In a certain kingdom, in a certain state, there lived three brothers.
+The older brother is Vetrishche, the middle one is Veterok, and the younger brother is Veterok.
+One day a dispute broke out between them: which of them was the most necessary and important.
+The older brother came forward and began to prove.

 Educator: Guys, strong wind is bad, why do you think?